yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 ## Listing images and containers

-if you start working multiple containers, it is possible that multiple images and containers are hanging around in the host system.
+if you start working with multiple containers, it is possible that multiple images and containers are hanging around in the host system.
 It is time to manage them now.

 List running containers using the `ps` command as below:

 ```bash
 docker ps #command shows you all containers that are currently running.
 ```
 All containers have an **ID** and a **name**.
-Both the ID and name is generated every time a new container spins up with a random seed for uniqueness.
+Both the ID and name are generated every time a new container spins up with a random seed for uniqueness.
 If you want to assign a specific name to a container then you can use the `--name` option.
 That can make it easier for you to reference the container going forward.

 List running all containers using `ps -a` command as below: